Social Enterprise Strategy

 The strategy advocates for greater co-ordination across government to support social enterprises.
 A healthy sector will support inclusive economic growth, new job creation and more opportunities for disadvantaged people to get, and sustain, work.

-The strategy identifies three action areas and eight initiatives:
+The strategy identifies three action areas:

 - Increasing impact and innovation